 The new fully integrated glass cockpit is night vision goggle compatible.
-The two crew stations are nearly identical with pilot or copilot functions at either station.
+The two crew stations are nearly identical with pilot or co-pilot functions at either station.
 The flight controls include conventional cyclic, collective and directional pedals.

 Each crew station has two 8in×8in active matrix liquid crystal colour multifunction displays and a 4.2in×4.2in dual function display and data entry keyboard on the central console.

 A FLIR Systems BRITE Star thermal imaging and laser designation system is mounted under the nose.
 BRITE Star consists of a triple field-of-view thermal imager based on a 3 to 5-micron indium antinomide focal plane array, a high-resolution CCD TV camera and an eyesafe laser rangefinder and designator.
-The system replaces the AN/AAQ-22A SAFIRE and AN/AAQ-22C Star SAFIRE (also made by FLIR Systems) currently fitted on the UH-1N.
+The system replaced the AN/AAQ-22A SAFIRE and AN/AAQ-22C Star SAFIRE (also made by FLIR Systems) fitted on the UH-1N.

-The communications suite includes the US Navy standard AN/ARC-210 radio, UHF/VHF communications, COMSEC, an APX-100(V) IFF identification friend or foe, a satellite communications interface with a high power amplifier and tactical data modem.
+The communications suite includes the US Navy standard AN/ARC-210 radio, UHF/VHF communications, COMSEC, an APX-100(V) IFF identification friend or foe, a satellite communications interface with a high-power amplifier and tactical data modem.

 The primary navigation system is the US Navy embedded GPS inertial navigation system with an ARN-153 TACAN system and VHF/UHF direction finder.
 The cockpit is equipped with a digital map for navigation, threat display and in-flight mission planning.

-Northrop Grumman was contracted to develop the integrated avionics system which includes controls, cockpit displays, communications, navigation, central mission computer and external stores and weapons management system.
+Integrated avionics of UH-1Y Huey Northrop Grumman was contracted to develop the integrated avionics system which includes controls, cockpit displays, communications, navigation, central mission computer and external stores and weapons management system.